-Your Pursuit has four scupper drains in the rear of the aft cockpit.
+Your Pursuit has four scupper drains located in the rear of the cockpit.
 The drain rails for the fishboxes, aft machinery space and midship mechanical space drain overboard by gravity.

 The below-floor fishboxes are equipped with separate macerator pumps and are supplied with drain plugs for each box.
 Remove the fishbox drain plugs to allow the fishboxes to be pumped overboard.
-To pump the boxes out, activate the switches on the starboard outboard helm panel labeled PORT FISHBOX and STBD FISHBOX.
+To pump the box es out, activate the switches on the helm switch panel labeled PORT FISHBOX and STBD FISHBOX.
 The fishboxes should be flushed out and cleaned after each use.